cristian-g/react-native-app/README.md

+## React Native mobile app

-This is a very first step of a project I'm working in.
+This is a very first step of a project I'm working on.
 I've created two tabs using TabNavigator and an extra screen that could be used to show item details.

 ## Stack